grimmier378/MyPaths/README.md

 Thus MyPaths was born.
 MyPaths allows you to record /save and load Custom Waypoint paths in a zone.

+You can Toggle a HUD from the menu bar to display your status updates, and set the transparency from inside the config window.

 ## Paths

 Paths are the series of waypoints you want to string to gether.
 You can create, edit, and delete custom paths per zone.